-It seems you cannot turn on the radio or listen to the news without quickly realizing what a global world we have become.
-Our coverage now expands the globe–from hurricane and typhoon tracking, the latest fashion trends, varying religious beliefs, and political tensions.
+God simply asks us to follow Him despite the latest trending news.
+However, it seems you cannot turn on the radio or listen to the news without quickly realizing what a global world we have become.
+Our coverage now expands the globe–from hurricanes and typhoon tracking, the latest fashion trends, varying religious beliefs, and political tensions.
 Add to the mess, we have wars and rumors of wars to contemplate.
 At home.
 In our schools.
 At our workplace.
 As well as in every nook and cranny.
 Has today’s top news story become our new norm?

 We live in a diverse, multi-faceted, interesting, challenging, and uncharted time.
-No generation before us has faced the type of challenges penetrating our mind.
+No generation before us has faced the type of challenges penetrating our minds.
 There is no escaping.

 We will have to have tough conversations with our children.

 We will need to work diligently for solutions.

 And may even have to get our of our comfort zones.

 Ostriches put their head in the sand whenever they feel scared or threatened.
 Hmmm…sometimes, I wish I could do the same.
 But then I remind myself that Jesus repeatedly told us to “Take courage.
 Don’t be scared.”

 You see, we serve a God who holds the sun and the moon in orbit.
 He sends rain upon the parched ground.
 Loves the orphan and the widow.
 Uses the weak and simple to completely confound the wise.

 We reason as best as we can and yet, we come to our wit’s end.
 At some point or another, we each will throw up our hands.
 We don’t hold all the answers.
 Nor can we protect our little ones from harm’s way.
 We do not know what tomorrow holds.
 Or even how this day will end.